Rhonda Lyne, Executive Director

 After meeting Executive Director, Rhonda Lyne, while buying raffle tickets at an MMF function, Sondra was immediately interested in the organization’s mission and quickly became an active volunteer.
 Sondra’s extensive fundraising background and her lifelong love of music made her an immediate asset.
 Her duties have grown, and she functions as a band liaison by managing booking, promotions and many other aspects of event planning.

-Sondra’s life outside of MMF includes Assistant Manager at the Buffalo Room, a performance space in Westport, and co-owner of Big Mac’s Fireworks.
+Sondra’s life outside of MMF includes Assistant Manager at the Buffalo Room, a performance space in Westport, and co-owner of Big Mac’s Fireworks, South.

 Brenton Cook, Promotions Specialist